Helaxious/snake_cases/_posts/2022-03-27-jekyll_tutorial-1.md

   art, and everything in-between!
 ```

-We don't need to touch on these now, but depending on how we host our blog in Github Pages, we might have to mofify `baseurl`.
+We don't need to touch on these now, but depending on how we host our blog in Github Pages, we might have to modify `baseurl`.

 ``` yaml
 baseurl: "" # the subpath of your site, e.g. /blog